huyphan168/LLM-Tuner/README.md

-# Distributed Finetuning for Human-centered Writing Assistant
+# Distributed Finetuning for Education
 LehrerAI Language Model Team

 ## To do: